• Skip to main content

 The Brickyard Bash Is Back

-Join us for The Bray’s annual summer celebration, bringing our community together for an evening of art, music, food, and fun on our historic brickyard campus.
+Join us July 25th for The Bray’s annual summer celebration, bringing our community together for an evening of art, music, food, and fun on our historic brickyard campus.
 Enjoy delicious offerings from local food trucks, beverages, and live music from the band Big Sky Mudflaps while gathering with friends and fellow supporters of the ceramic arts.
+Don't forget to dress up for the Homecoming theme!

 Buy Tickets Now